| Pictured below is the Pollock 7 way connector, which is the

 lights not a ground terminal as many try to make

+it.
 Also after the connector diagrams find more information on wire

 colors used by GM, Ford, and Dodge.